Edward Pease (railway pioneer): "Perseverance"

 In 1829 Pease retired from the railway, whose running was taken over by his second son Joseph Pease.
 Joseph, like his uncle and namesake, was prominent in the anti-slavery movement and in prison reform.
 In 1832 he became the first Quaker to sit in Parliament.

 Edward Pease had extensive connections among the Quaker banking community, which helped considerably in promoting the railway.
 He also invested strongly in 1823 in Stephenson's new company for building locomotives in Newcastle upon Tyne.
 He retired from business in 1833, but not from religious life as a Quaker.

 Edward had cordial relations with Stephenson and his son Robert for the rest of his life.
 He died of heart failure in Darlington on 31 July 1858 and was buried in the Quaker burial-ground in Skinnergate.
 Samuel Smiles described Pease as "a thoughtful and sagacious man, ready in resources, possessed of indomitable energy and perseverance."
 An edition of his diaries appeared in 1907.

 There is a statue of Joseph Pease in the centre of Darlington.

-Locomotion No 1, the first engine to haul passengers by steam on a public railway, still stands in Darlington as a monument to Edward Pease and the Stockton and Darlington Railway.
-On the day the foundation stone was being laid for the pedestal on which to display it, Henry Pease concluded his speech by saying "he rejoiced at seeing the first locomotive about to be placed in a suitable position, so as to hand down to posterity a memorial of one of the greatest events the civilised world ever witnessed."
+Locomotion No 1, the first engine to haul passengers by steam on a public railway, used to stand in Darlington Bank Top railway station as a monument to Edward Pease and the Stockton and Darlington Railway, but was later moved to North Road station, and again to the National Railway Museum branch in Shildon, County Durham, the former operating base of the S&DR, despite an extensive campaign organised by Darlington-born sympathisers who collected a 7,000-strong petition from signatories around the world (including members of the House of Lords and celebrities such as Sir Michael Palin) to stop the move.
+Due to various railway company takeovers, amalgamations or buyouts over the years, the obscurity of ownership was used to justify the bitterly resented relocation.
+On the day the foundation stone was being laid at Darlington for the pedestal on which to display it, Henry Pease concluded his speech by saying "he rejoiced at seeing the first locomotive about to be placed in a suitable position, so as to hand down to posterity a memorial of one of the greatest events the civilised world ever witnessed."